 Research studies confirm that as little as two and a half hours per week of aerobic physical activity, such as swimming, bicycling, or running can decrease the risk of chronic illnesses.
 More information on the health benefits of swimming can be found online at the U.S. Centers for Disease Control and Prevention.

 The McCoy Natatorium is much more than a grouping of swimming pools.
 We offer instruction and recreational opportunities to individuals of all ages, abilities, and interests.
-In addition to our First Aid and CPR/AED programs, we have a wide range of services and programs including aquatic activities for seniors and those with physical disabilities, scuba diving lessons and certification programs, swim club activities, aquacise classes, American Red Cross swimming lessons, recreational swim times and specialized springboard diving instruction, to name a few.
+In addition to our First Aid and CPR/AED programs, we have a wide range of services and programs including lifeguarding and instructor certification programs, swim club activities, aquacise classes, American Red Cross swimming lessons, and recreational swim times, to name a few.
 Click here to download a "Fact Sheet" about Penn State aquatic facilities.

 Each year we host the YMCA State Swimming Championships, the Pennsylvania Special Olympics Swim Meet, as well as various USA Swimming meets and regional competitions.
 We are also home to the Pennsylvania Swimming Hall of Fame and Penn State's intercollegiate swimming and diving teams.